jackwharrison/ssc-tool/docs/general/index.md

 As much as possible, the key principles of adequate housing are applied, as considered possible in humanitarian contexts with generally limited availability of data.

+## Other Vulnerabilities and Overall Scoring

+The scores from these three pillars combine to determine the **Overall Shelter Severity Score**, which is calculated using a **decision tree** method.
+Each unique combination of pillar scores corresponds to a specific overall score.
+More details on the default decision tree used by the Global Shelter Cluster can be found **[here](page5.md)**.

+In addition to the three pillars, the SSC framework also considers **baseline vulnerability** factors.
+These factors can heighten a household’s overall vulnerability but do not directly fit within any of the three pillars.
+Examples include poverty rate and literacy rate—while they do not pertain directly to shelter or settlement conditions, a household without financial support is likely to be more vulnerable than one with access to resources.

+If a community exceeds a certain vulnerability threshold, it is classified as vulnerable.

+When combined with the **Overall Shelter Severity Score**, this classification results in a new metric: the **Adjusted Severity Score**.
+If a community is deemed vulnerable, the **Adjusted Severity Score** will be _higher_ than the **Overall Shelter Severity Score**.

 # Shelter Severity Classification Framework